Royaltyclaws22/Arduino-Starter-Kit-R4-Learning-Journey/03_Chill-o-Meter/README.md

 Through building this project, I gained hands-on experience and practical knowledge about Arduino programming and analog electronics:

 * **Analog Inputs and ADC**
-  * Learned how to read analog signals using the Arduino's built-in *Analog-to-Digital Converter (ADC)*.
+  * Learned how to use the `analogRead()` function to read analog signals from sensors using the Arduino's built-in Analog-to-Digital Converter (ADC).
-  * Understood how analog sensor readings are converted into digital values.
+  * Understood how analog sensor readings are converted into digital values that can be processed by the program.

 * **Working with a Temperature Sensor**
   * Learned how to correctly connect and use a *TMP36 Temperature Sensor* in an Arduino circuit.